-“No country would find 173 billion barrels of oil and just leave it in the ground,” Trudeau told participants in a keynote address to the annual CERAWeek event, the first ever by a Canadian prime minister.
+“No country would find 173 billion barrels of oil in the ground and just leave them there,” Trudeau told participants in a keynote address to the annual CERAWeek event, the first ever by a Canadian prime minister.
 “The resource will be developed.
 Our job is to ensure this is done responsibly, safely, and sustainably.”

 Trudeau said his father’s National Energy Program “hurt both growth and jobs,” while Stephen Harper’s Conservative government “failed to understand that the economy and climate change are linked,” CBC reports.